VarunGorti/vgorti/content/posts/gto_explained_1.md

 draft: false
 ---

 The boys are going to Vegas!
 (In theory, as long as we get our act together soon and plan it).
 And since poker might actually be one of the least degenerate things one can do in Vegas, it makes sense to study up and prepare to become a crusher.
-Multiple people have asked me recently about the most effective way to do some poker cramming in a reasonably short amount of time (say 25 hours).
+A few people have asked me recently about the most effective way to do some poker cramming in a reasonably short amount of time (say 25 hours).
 Despite receiving this question many times, it's always been surprisingly difficult for me to answer.

-I strongly believe that the best way to get better at poker *in the long run* is to just study with some kind of solver.
-(There's a whole separate debate about theory vs exploits, but I won't get into it here.
-My personal opinion is that you need an understanding of theory anyways in order to know how to deviate, but I digress).
-But "learn to copy the solver" is an approach that is slow, takes a while to get decent payoff, and can be pretty unintuitive.
-You should be able to supplement this study by first learning some simple frameworks and heuristics that help you interpret solver outputs and generally think about the game.
+I strongly believe that the best way to get better at poker *in the long run* is to just study **GTO** (Game Theory Optimal) poker with some kind of solver.
+(There's a whole separate debate about theory vs exploits, which I won't get into here).
+But "learn to copy the solver" is an approach that is slow, takes a while to realize decent payoff, and can be pretty unintuitive.
+It feels like one should be able to supplement this study by first learning some simple frameworks and heuristics that help interpret solver outputs and generally think about the game.
 So I turned to YouTube to try to find some good materials.

 I was disappointed.
 One unfortunate reality about the poker ecosystem is that good instruction like this is hard to come by.
 The most easily accessible form of poker content comes in the form of vloggers who are hardly even serious players.
-Alternatively, there is a decent amount of content from high-stakes online pros, but they are complicated and assume their viewers have a lot of background knowledge.
-Even those claiming to tailor to "low stakes online players" will be targeting people who have spent a decent amount of time on poker.
+Alternatively, there is a decent amount of content from high-stakes online pros, but is is complicated and usually assumes viewers have a lot of background knowledge.
+Even channels claiming to tailor to "low stakes online players" will be targeting people who have spent a decent amount of time on poker.
 When your experience thinking about EV is mostly centered around comparing the price of a box of Costco cookies to your buy-in, it's not so productive to spend a lot of time talking about blockers in some arcane spot.

 Nevertheless, the trip must go on, and poker is more fun when you're winning, so I started doing a little thinking about how to simply and intuitively introduce some core game theory concepts.
-The hope is that building up from foundational theory can turn beginners into winning $1/$2 players with a relatively small amount of up-front time investment.
+The hope is that building up from foundational theory can turn beginners into winning \$1/\$2 players with a relatively small amount of up-front time investment.
 I think this isn't as lofty a goal as it sounds, because I truly believe the average low stakes live player is pretty awful.
 The only thing you must understand in order to follow the rest of the post are the rules of poker.
 Let's jump in:

 ---

 # Toy Game #1

 I'm going to start with poker's most classic toy game.
-It's not an overstatement to say that this is the foundation of all poker GTO; I think everyone trying to get better at poker should try to understand it thoroughly.
+It's not an overstatement to say that this is the foundation of all of poker game thoery; I think everyone trying to learn GTO must first understand this thoroughly.

+Let's define two ranges, for Ivey in-position (IP) and Oscar out-of-position (OOP).
+\
+*(IP = In Position = last to act, OOP = Out Of Position = first to act)*

-**Range 1 (IP):** AA, QQ.
+**Ivey's IP Range':** AA, QQ.
+\
 A *range* refers to hands a player could possibly have in some spot, along with the relative probabilities that they have each of those hands.
-In this case, this means that Player 1 has either AA or QQ randomly with 50% probability.
+In this case, this means that Ivey has either AA or QQ randomly with 50% probability.

-**Range 2 (OOP):** KK

-*(IP = In Position = last to act, OOP = Out Of Position = first to act)*
+**Oscar's OOP Range:** KK

 **SPR:** 1
+\
 SPR = stack to pot ratio.
-With 2 players in the pot, this refers to the *effective stack*, which is the smaller of the two players.
+With two players in the pot, this refers to the *effective stack*, which is the lesser of the players' stacks.
 If player 1 has 100 chips, player 2 has 200 chips, and the pot is 100 chips, the SPR is 100/100 = 1.
-SPR is the fundamental way you should think about bet sizing and the pot in poker, and usually dominates dollars (awful) or even big-blinds.
+SPR is the fundamental way you should think about bet sizing and the pot in poker, and almost always dominates dollars (awful) or even big-blinds.

 **Board:** 22233

+The definition of a **Nash Equilibrium** is that no party can gain EV by unilaterally changing their strategy, given that the opposing strategies are fixed/known.
 Let's think through the Nash for these two players.

-**Player 2 starts.
-What should they do?**
+**Oscar starts.
+What should he do?**

-It's pretty trivial to see that **Player 2 should start by checking**.
-Player 1 knows what they have and gets to act with perfect information; if they bet, player 1 simply gets to fold QQ and call AA.
-So by betting, Player 2 makes the pot bigger *only when they are behind*, which is bad.
+It's pretty trivial to see that **Oscar should start by checking**.
+Ivey knows what Oscar has and gets to act with perfect information; if Oscar bets, Ivey simply gets to fold QQ and call AA.
+So by betting, Oscar makes the pot bigger *only when he is behind*, which is bad.
+So Oscar checks.

-**Now facing a check, what should Player 1 do?**
+**Facing a check, what should Ivey do?**

-With AA, Player 1 should bet.
-They know they are winning, and Player 2 might call if they bet!
-Compare this to check, which wins one unit, and is the same as the "bad" case where they bet and player 2 folds (so player 1 still wins one unit).
+With AA, Ivey should bet.
+He knows he is winning, and maybe Oscar will call a bet!
+This strictly dominates check, as the situation where Oscar folds is functionally the same as Ivey just deciding to check back.

-Now what should they do with QQ?
-Suppose player 1 has the thought "well I know I'm behind, so I'm just going to check behind and lose."
-Player 1 checks behind, loses the pot, and takes a bite of their Costco cookie.
+Now what should Ivey do with QQ?
+Suppose Ivey has the thought "well I know I have the worse hand, so I'm just going to give up here."
+Ivey checks behind, loses the pot, and takes a bite of his Costco cookie.

 Let's pause at this iteration of strategies:

-- **Player 2:** starts by checking
+- **Oscar:** starts by checking
-- **Player 1:** Bets AA, Checks QQ
+- **Ivey:** Bets AA, Checks QQ
-- **Player 2:** Facing a bet → Player 1 has AA → we lose → always fold.
+- **Oscar:** Facing a bet → Ivey has AA → Oscar loses → always fold.

 Note that regardless, no more money is going into the pot.
 It's functionally the same as both players flipping over their hands at the start, with each winning 50% of the time.

-The definition of a Nash is that no party can gain EV by unilaterally changing their strategy, given that the opposing strategies are fixed/known.
-Let's consider the scenario we outlined above more carefully.
+Let's consider the scenario we outlined above more carefully and try to determine if it's a Nash.
+We need to consider whether anyone has incentive to unilaterally change strategies with any hand.

-> **Player 2: starts by checking**
+> **Oscar: starts by checking**

 This makes sense, we established earlier that betting is bad.

-> **Player 1: Bets AA**
+> **Ivey: Bets AA**

 This also seems fine.
 We win no matter what, and can't get any MORE ev by checking behind.

-> **Player 1: Checks QQ**
+> **Ivey: Checks QQ**

 Wait!
 We win 0 units if we check, but if we bet, we know that our opponent's current strategy is to fold, so we'd win the full pot = 1 unit.
 So we should actually always bet QQ!

-Let's reiterate our nash from Player 2's perspective now.
+Let's reiterate our nash from Oscar's perspective now.
 We check and always face a bet.
-Given Player 1's new strategy, we know that he has QQ 50% of the time and AA 50% of the time.
+Given Ivey's new strategy, we know that he has QQ 50% of the time and AA 50% of the time.
 Our EV for a fold is 0.
 Our EV for a call is \\((0.5 \times 2 + 0.5 \times (-1)) = 0.5 > 0\\).
-So now **player 2 should always call**!
+So now **we should always call**!
 (Our opponent is *overbluffing*).

 It turns out that the adjustments we are making above are simply too large, but a solver will use a very similar iterative process (using something called Counterfactual Regret Minimization) to converge on an equilibrium.
 Here we can use the principle of indifference to produce a Nash.
 Simply, KK needs to call at a frequency that makes QQ indifferent between bluffing and giving up, and QQ needs to bluff at a frequency that makes KK indifferent between calling (**bluff catching**) and folding.